nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 2a1. tApp shows an error message.
       Use case resumes at step 2.

+**Use case: UC21 - Delete a task**

+Similar to UC20 (Edit a task), except the task is deleted instead of edited.

-**Use case: UC21 - Mark a task as done**
+**Use case: UC22 - Mark a task as done**

-**MSS**

-1. User requests to view the list of tasks
-2.  tApp displays all the tasks currently in the list
-3. User requests to mark a specific task as done
+Similar to UC20 (Edit a task), except the task is marked as done instead of edited.
-4.  tApp marks the task as done
-5.  tApp displays the task list

-    Use case ends.

-**Extensions**

-* 2a.
-The list is empty.
-  Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.  tApp shows an error message.

-      Use case ends.

-**Use case: UC22 - Clear task list**
+**Use case: UC23 - Clear task list**

 Similar to UC8 (Clear student list), except we are clearing the task list.

-**Use case: UC23 - Clear all entries in tApp**
+**Use case: UC24 - Clear all entries in tApp**

 Similar to UC8 (Clear student list), except we are clearing the whole address book.